ekulos/eea.docker.www/Readme.md

 ### Usage

+Make sure you have the appropriate labels on the docker hosts in your Rancher cluster (see docker-compose.yml).

 Go to your Rancher Web interface and generate your API key (API & Keys for "..."
 Environment):

     $ export RANCHER_URL=<(Endpoint URL)>